Revisiting the dynamics of interacting vector-like dark energy: Phase-space analysis

-Moreover, the critical point labeled as $f$ signifies a dark energy-dominated solution characterized by a de Sitter equation of state, with $w_{de}=w_{tot}=-1$.
+Moreover, the critical point labeled as $f$ signifies a dark energy-dominated solution characterized by a de Sitter EoS, with $w_{de}=w_{tot}=-1$.
 Consequently, this critical point leads to accelerated expansion regardless of the parameter values.

-Finally, the points $f_1$ and $f_2$ are not physically possible.
-Because the fractional density is constrained by $0<\Omega_m<1$, meaning that, $0<-1/\beta<1$ or $\beta <-1$, but $\beta$ should be small to obtain a matter-dominated era.
+Finally, the points $f_1$ and $f_2$ are not physically viable, because the fractional density is constrained by $0<\Omega_m<1$, meaning that, $0<-1/\beta<1$ or $\beta <-1$, but $\beta$ must be positive and small to obtain a matter-dominated era as described by point $e_{M}$.
+Therefore, aiming to reproduce the standard thermal history of the universe, points $f_1$ and $f_2$ are identified as unphysical.